 Where do classes meet?

 How much do classes cost?

-We have three prices for our classes.
-The 8-week classes in our core curriculum cost $249.
+Our 8-week classes in our core curriculum cost $299.
 Workshops are between $35-100 depending on the prestige of the instructor and how long they last.
 We offer discounts if you register more than one week before a class starts (anywhere from $15-50).

 When you register for class on the website you’ll be able to pay with a PayPal account, a major credit card, or an eCheck.
 We use PayPal as our payment system, but if you read the whole page you’ll see a place where you can click to “pay with a credit card”.
 We ONLY accept online payments at this time, you CANNOT come into the office and pay for a class with cash or a check.
 (Sorry)!

 Can I sit in on a class before signing up to see what it’s like?

 We do not allow students to audit classes.
 However, we offer a FREE Intro to Improv workshop several times each month where potential students can get a good sampling of a typical 101 class.
 These FREE workshops are listed at the top of the Training Center’s ENROLL NOW listing of upcoming classes and workshops.